Dustin McDaniel: Second term

 In June 2012, McDaniel filed paperwork to start raising money for his 2014 campaign for Governor of Arkansas.
 In the first six months, McDaniel raised over $1.5 million.
 Early polling showed McDaniel as an overwhelming favorite for the Democratic nomination.
-However, in 2010 and 2012, Republicans took over Arkansas politics and early polling showed McDaniel as a long shot against Republican opponent Asa Hutchinson.
-After admitting to “an inappropriate relationship” with a Hot Springs attorney, McDaniel withdrew from the race in January 2013.

-After McDaniel's withdrawal, former Congressman Mike Ross entered for the Democratic nomination.
+However, in 2010 and 2012, Republicans took over Arkansas politics, and early polling showed McDaniel as a long shot against Republican opponent Asa Hutchinson.
+In 2013, McDaniel announced he would not run for governor, instead endorsing former Congressman Mike Ross for the Democratic nomination.
 In 2014, Asa Hutchinson defeated Mike Ross to become the 46th Governor of Arkansas.

 Return to private practice

-After being term-limited in January 2015, McDaniel founded McDaniel, Richardson & Calhoun, PLLC (MRC) in Little Rock, Arkansas with partners Scott Richardson and Bart Calhoun.
-Richardson served as Senior Assistant Attorney General overseeing state agency compliance and complex litigation including education matters.
-Calhoun was the Assistant Attorney General working on matters of public protection, bankruptcy and consumer litigation.
+After being term-limited in January 2015, McDaniel founded McDaniel, Richardson & Calhoun, PLLC, now McDaniel Wolff, PLLC, in Little Rock, Arkansas, with partners Scott Richardson and Bart Calhoun, former colleagues in the Arkansas AG Office.

-McDaniel's clients include some of America's largest corporations, technology, internet, telecommunications, health insurance, healthcare providers, tobacco, and intellectual property companies.

-In 2020, MRC began a series of mergers with other law firms and now operates as McDaniel Wolff, PLLC.
+In July 2024, McDaniel left McDaniel Wolff to co-chair the State Attorneys General Group at Cozen O’Connor with Jerry Kilgore, the former Attorney General of Virginia.

 McDaniel is the national co-chair of the Society of Attorneys General Emeritus (SAGE) and serves on the board of trustees of the Central Arkansas Library System.

 Personal life

 McDaniel married Amanda Gail Miller McDaniel in 1996.
 They have one daughter, Emma Grace McDaniel (b.
 2001).
 Dustin and Amanda divorced in 2008.

 On June 12, 2009, McDaniel married Bobbi Pualani Fowler.
 Bobbi had two children from a prior marriage, Chris Eugene “C.J.”
-Fowler, Jr. (b.
+Fowler Jr. (b.
 1999) and Alexandra Rose Fowler (b.
 2001).
-Bobbi currently works as Development Director of the Arkansas Hunger Relief Alliance.

-McDaniel is an avid sportsman, with a passion for Arkansas duck hunting and South Dakota pheasant hunting.
+McDaniel is an avid sportsman.
+He is passionate about Arkansas duck hunting and South Dakota pheasant hunting.
 He also has his pilot's license.

-McDaniel is a distinguished member of the legal community in Arkansas, and he is active in a number of professional, public service and charitable organizations.
-He serves on several boards, including Our House, a homeless shelter in Little Rock; University of Arkansas Alumni Association National Board of Directors; and, the Democratic Party of Arkansas Executive Committee as the Democratic National Committeeman.